Poland, France trade barbs over Russia's war on Ukraine - NewsBreak

 Poland, France trade barbs over Russia's war on Ukraine

-Poland on Friday summoned France's ambassador over French President Emmanuel Macron 's reference to Poland’s prime minister as a “far-right anti-Semite” in a budding feud over Russia’s war on Ukraine.
+WARSAW, Poland — (AP) — Poland on Friday summoned France's ambassador over French President Emmanuel Macron's reference to Poland’s prime minister as a “far-right anti-Semite” in a budding feud over Russia’s war on Ukraine.

 It was not immediately clear exactly when Ambassador Frederic Billet would arrive at Poland’s Foreign Ministry.
 Officials in Poland blamed the harsh words on campaign fervor ahead of this weekend's presidential election in France.